 Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Heroin is a highly addictive opioid drug made from morphine, a substance that comes from the seed pod of the poppy plant.
-Heroin is usually a white or brown powder, or a black sticky substance.1
+Heroin comes in the form of a white or brown powder often cut with other inactive ingredients like sugars, starch, powdered milk, or quinine, or it’s found as a black sticky substance called “black tar” heroin.1

-When heroin reaches the brain, it binds to opioid receptors located in areas of the brain associated with pain and reward, as well as the brain stem, which controls processes like blood pressure and respiration.
+Heroin binds to opioid receptors located in areas of the brain associated with pain and reward, as well as the brain stem, which controls vital processes like blood pressure and breathing.
 It also stimulates the brain’s production of dopamine, a neurotransmitter associated with both reward and reinforcement.2

 The Opioid Epidemic

-Opioid-related addiction—specifically relating to prescription drugs—began to increase in the 1990s.
-But heroin use and deaths began to increase in 2010, as it was and is typically cheaper and sometimes easier to obtain than prescription opioids.4
+Opioid-related addiction—specifically misuse of prescription opioid drugs—began to increase in the 1990s.
+Heroin use and overdose deaths began to rise in 2010, as it was and is typically cheaper and sometimes easier to obtain than prescription opioids.14

 In 2017, the Department of Health and Human Services announced a 5-pronged strategy for combating the increase of opioid use and overdose, including improving access to treatment, promoting the use of overdose-reversing drugs, better understanding the epidemic with better public health surveillance, supporting research, and advancing better pain management practices.